OB Rag

 Beginning in 1972 OB Rag staff and local radical worked from 'The Red House' on 5113 Cape May.
 The house was the target of paramilitary vigilantes calling themselves the Secret Army Organization (SAO) who allegedly fired shots into the house.
 The OB Rag was subjected to arrests by local police, and harassment and spying by the FBI.
 Shots were fired into an activist house at 2014 1/2 Abbott St in Ocean Beach, by the San Diego Police.

 Revival

 The OB Rag was revived twenty-six years later with paper editions published in Ocean Beach between 2001 and 2003 by members of the Ocean Beach Grassroots Organization (OBGO).
 The OB Rag has been online at OBRag.org since 2007.
-In June 2011 members of the OB Rag helped relaunch the San Diego Free Press as an online publication.
+In June 2011 members of the OB Rag helped relaunch San Diego Free Press as an online publication.